junxit/us-congress-bills-115/bill.md

   - **(1)** *In general* Not later than 120 days following the date of the enactment of this Act, and every 90 days thereafter, the Secretary of the Treasury shall submit a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate that includes—
     - **(A)** a list of financial institutions that, in the period since the preceding report, knowingly facilitated a significant transaction or transactions or provided significant financial services for a covered person, or failed to apply appropriate due diligence to prevent such activities;
     - **(B)** a list of any penalties imposed under section 3 in the period since the preceding report; and
-    - **(C)** a description of efforts by the Department of the Treasury in the period since the preceding report, through consultations, technical assistance, or other appropriate activities, to strengthen the capacity of financial institutions and foreign governments to prevent the provision of financial services benefitting a person described under subparagraphs (A) through (L) of section 7(2).
+    - **(C)** a description of efforts by the Department of the Treasury in the period since the preceding report, through consultations, technical assistance, or other appropriate activities, to strengthen the capacity of financial institutions and foreign governments to prevent the provision of financial services benefitting any covered person.
   - **(2)** *Form of report; public availability*
     - **(A)** *Form* The report required under paragraph (1) shall be submitted in unclassified form but may contain a classified annex.
     - **(B)** *Public availability* The unclassified portion of such report shall be made available to the public and posted on the website of the Department of the Treasury.
-- **(b)** *Testimony required* Upon request of the Committee on Financial Services of the House of Representatives or the Committee on Banking, Housing, and Urban Affairs of the Senate, the Under Secretary of the Treasury for Terrorism and Financial Intelligence shall testify to explain the effects of this Act, and the amendments made by this Act, on North Korea’s access to financial services.
+- **(b)** *Testimony required* Upon request of the Committee on Financial Services of the House of Representatives or the Committee on Banking, Housing, and Urban Affairs of the Senate, the Under Secretary of the Treasury for Terrorism and Financial Intelligence shall testify to explain the effects of this Act, and the amendments made by this Act, on North Korea’s access to finance.
 - **(c)** *International Monetary Fund* Title XVI of the International Financial Institutions Act (22 U.S.C.
 262p et seq.) is amended by adding at the end the following:
   > ## § 1629.
 Support for capacity of the International Monetary Fund to prevent money laundering and financing of terrorism
   >